MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example 1*

-This example subtracts one day from this timestamp:
+This example subtracts one day from the following timestamp:

 ```
 subtractFromTime('2018-01-02T00:00.000Z', 1, 'Day')
 ```

-And returns the result **2018-01-01T00:00:00.000Z**
+And returns the result **2018-01-01T00:00:00.000Z**.

 *Example 2*

-This example subtracts one day from this timestamp:
+This example subtracts one day from the following timestamp:

 ```
 subtractFromTime('2018-01-02T00:00.000Z', 1, 'Day', 'D')
 ```

-And returns the result using the optional "D" format: **Monday, January, 1, 2018**
+And returns the result using the optional *D* format: **Monday, January, 1, 2018**.

 <a name="sum"></a>